decentraland/documentation/content/contributor/content/overview.md

 weight: 1
 ---

-Everything you can find inside the virtual world of Decentraland is hosted in a distributed network of servers known as [[Catalysts]], that can be used (among other things) to upload and download content.
+Everything you can find inside the virtual world of Decentraland is hosted in a distributed network of servers known as [[Catalysts]], that provide (among other things) the content server API.
+They are the means by which clients upload and download content.

-The complete API of the Catalyst is available in [[its own reference]].
-Here, we'll focus on understanding how content is organized, and how it can be discovered and downloaded.
+The complete API of the Catalyst is available in [its own reference](https://decentraland.github.io/catalyst-api-specs/).
+Here, we'll focus on understanding how content is organized, and how it can be discovered and downloaded. !!stale paragraph

 All of the important concepts mentioned below are further described in their own pages.

 ## Files, Entities, Pointers

-There are three layers in Decentraland's content system: [[files]] are packaged inside [[entities]], and entities are discovered using [[pointers]].
+There are three layers in Decentraland's content system: [files]({{< relref "filesystem" >}}) are packaged inside [entities]({{< relref "entities" >}}), and entities are discovered using [pointers]({{< relref "pointers" >}}).

 !!diagram showing relation